rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W9.md

 ![](./Figures/VisComp_Fig9-3.PNG)

-Mathematically, **rotations** can be defined by the following two formulaes:
+Mathematically, **rotations** can be defined by the following two formulae:

 $$
 R_{\theta}(e_1) = (\cos \theta, \, \sin \theta) = a_1 \\